 David was an engineering consultant for more than 25 years and worked with companies such as Asyst Technologies, Intevac, Varian Semiconductor, Dalmo Victor, LAM Research, Mobibucks, Nellcor, Notify Technology, Laserscope, ViVotech, Dionex Corporation, and more.

 Over Two Decades of History

-Adam and Dave shipping their first particle monitoring system over 26 years ago.
+Adam and Dave shipping their first particle monitoring system 30 years ago.